sansarip/peanuts/README.md

 ### Options <a name="options"></a>

-Both `fnc` and `defnc` accept an optional options map as a second argument exmplained below
+Both `fnc` and `defnc` accept an optional options map as a second argument explained below

 #### Exempting Args <a name="exempting-args"></a>